Manage

 This one is broad, but basically, employees need to enjoy being at work.
 Whether they work in an office, in a warehouse, or at home, they need to enjoy the time they spend working.
 Environmental factors can include things like work rules, management styles, breaks, team activities, relationships, and flexibility.

-That’s a lot.
-So it’s best to communicate with your workforce to see what they like about your culture and what they would change.
+That’s a lot—so it’s best to communicate with your workforce to see what they like about your culture and what they would change.
 Try to adjust rules, plans, or budgets to really show employees your trust and appreciation.

 Quit Contributing to Quits—Start Enticing Stays